 In the first place, the truth of an idea or doctrine is never established by mere belief.
 Up until the last hundred years or so, the vast majority of people on our planet did not even believe that they were on a planet.
 Nor did they believe that the earth was spinning at a thousand miles an hour or hurtling around the sun at 67,000 miles an hour.
 Does this mean that the earth wasn’t doing these things up until people believed that it was?

-Secondly, Islam is not "growing faster" than other religions because “people are accepting it,” but rather because the birthrate among Muslims is significantly higher than it is among Christians and others, particularly in the West.
-Kids can be raised to believe in just about anything, so this hardly constitutes any sort of genuine accomplishment.
-There are also a few women who "marry into Islam" each year, but this is usually just a nominal change in official designation.
+Secondly, Islam is not "growing faster" than other religions because of conversion, but because the birthrate among Muslims is significantly higher than it is among Christians and others, particularly in the West.
+Kids can be raised to believe in just about anything, so growth from a higher birthrate hardly constitutes any sort of genuine accomplishment.

 Of the so-called “converts” from other religions, only a miniscule number were active believers.
 Nearly all are really just people who had no faith to convert from – regardless of their nominal designation.
 In the West and other parts of the non-Muslim world in which all religions are allowed to compete equally such people experiencing a spiritual awakening are far more likely to turn to Christianity than Islam.

-This leads to our most important point, which is that decent Muslims should feel a sense of embarrassment rather than pride over the rules that they have to enforce in order to maintain Islam's status as the "fastest growing religion."
-In truth, it speaks more to the insecurity that Muslims have in their own religion - and the banal immaturity of Islam compared with other faiths.
+This leads to our most important point, which is that decent Muslims should feel a sense of embarrassment rather than pride over the rules they have to impose to maintain Islam's status as the "fastest growing religion."
+In truth, it speaks more to the insecurity that Muslims have about their religion - and the banal immaturity of Islam compared with other faiths.

 Let’s say that you are playing chess with a 6-year-old boy.
-Instead of following the same set of rules, however, the child is allowed to make up rules that are preferential to him.
-One of the rules he decides on is that you aren’t allowed to make any moves on his half of the board, but he is allowed to make moves on yours.
+Instead of following the same set of rules, however, the child is allowed to make up rules that are preferential to himself.
+One of the rules, he decide, is that you aren’t allowed to make any moves on his half of the board, but he is allowed to make moves on yours.
 Another might be that it is impossible for any of his pieces to be taken.